danil/rc/disk.md

 # Free space

+`sys-fs/ncdu` Diskspace a-la usage is an baobab and gt5 replacement

+# lsof

 Find and close process/program wich open removed files.
 Space will not be freed until they are closed.
 <http://unix.stackexchange.com/questions/34140/tell-fs-to-free-space-from-deleted-files-now#34143>